DanceChat: Large Language Model-Guided Music-to-Dance Generation: Our Approach

 \subsection{Overview}

-Our model architecture is illustrated in Fig. \ref{fig:overview} and consists of three main components: \textit{Pseudo Instruction Generation}, \textit{Multi-modal Feature Extraction and Fusion}, and \textit{Diffusion-based Motion Synthesis}.
-The \textit{Pseudo Instruction Generation} module (Fig. \ref{fig:overview}a) extracts music caption (tempo, beat, key, chord) from the given music condition $\mathcal{M}$ and utilizes an LLM as a pseudo-choreographer to transform this information into dance motion instructions $\mathcal{T}$, providing initial guidance for motion generation.
+Our model architecture is illustrated in Fig. \ref{fig:overview} and consists of three main components: \textit{Dance Instruction Generation}, \textit{Multi-modal Feature Extraction and Fusion}, and \textit{Diffusion-based Motion Synthesis}.
+The \textit{Dance Instruction Generation} module (Fig. \ref{fig:overview}a) extracts music caption (tempo, beat, key, chord) from the given original music $\mathcal{M}$ and utilizes an LLM as a pseudo-choreographer to transform this information into dance motion instructions $\mathcal{T}$, providing textual guidance for motion generation.
 The \textit{Multi-modal Fusion} module (Fig. \ref{fig:overview}b) then integrates the encoded representations of music $\mathcal{M}$, beats $\mathcal{B}$, and text $\mathcal{T}$ into a unified conditional embedding.
-This fused representation aligns music, beat, and movement intentions, creating a cohesive context for dance generation.
-Finally, the \textit{Diffusion-based Motion Synthesis} component (Fig. \ref{fig:overview}c) uses this unified embedding to guide the generation of realistic, rhythmically aligned dance movements that capture the style and dynamics of the music, producing smooth and expressive dance sequences.
+This fused representation aligns music, beat, and movement instructions, creating a cohesive context for dance generation.
+Finally, the \textit{Diffusion-based Motion Synthesis} module (Fig. \ref{fig:overview}c) uses this unified embedding to guide the generation of dance movements that capture the style and dynamics of the music.